matthewtownson/Python_KD4014/setup.md

 Regardless of how you choose to install it, please make sure you install Python version 3.x (e.g., 3.4 is fine).
-Also, please set up your python environment at least a day in advance of the workshop.
-If you encounter problems with the installation procedure, ask your workshop organizers via e-mail for assistance so you are ready to go as soon as the workshop begins.
+Also, please set up your python environment at in advance of the workshop.

 ### Windows - [Video tutorial][video-windows]